caitlinw29/bbc-clone/README.md

 - Light/Dark mode toggle
 - Pull in real news articles with an API?
 - Add some buttons, and functionality with JS
+- Nav bar added
+- User account to save favorite articles (or save with localStorage)

 ## Deployed Link